imdeepmind/imdeepmind.github.io/docs/programming-languages/python/iterators-generators.md

 ### Advantages of Generators:

 - **Memory Efficient:** Like iterators, generators do not store all values in memory at once.
 Instead, they generate values on the fly, which is especially useful for working with large datasets.
-- **Concise:** Generators allow you to write cleaner and more concise code for producing sequences of data.
+- **Concise:** Generators allow We to write cleaner and more concise code for producing sequences of data.
 - **Lazy Evaluation:** Generators evaluate values lazily, which means values are only generated when requested.

 ### When to Use Generators:

 - When working with large datasets, like reading lines from a file, or streaming data from an external source.
-- When you want to avoid storing large amounts of data in memory at once.
+- When We want to avoid storing large amounts of data in memory at once.
-- When you need an efficient way to handle sequences of data that may not fit in memory.
+- When We need an efficient way to handle sequences of data that may not fit in memory.

 ## Comparison Between Iterators and Generators